 The Company has undertaken several major initiatives designed to enhance our operating flexibility, upgrade and standardize our business processes, improve our customer service and increase our profitability.
 Most of these initiatives began in the fourth quarter of 2004 and management does not expect these initiatives to yield significant benefits until the second half of the year ending December 31, 2005.
-In addition, the Company significantly expanded the use of independent contract drivers in our transformation to an asset-light business model.
+In addition, the Company significantly reduced the use of company drivers and owned equipment in transformation to an asset-light business model.